ThatGuyDed/team-software-engineering/README.md

 For PC navigate to the repository directory and either clone or download the game.
 Unzip the file and open the .exe file within to load the game.

-For android devices, the F-Droid and Android store will have our game available under the name **SpellBlitz**.
+For android devices, the F-Droid and Android store will have our game available under the name **LetterScape**.

 # Contributions
 We welcome contributions to this project!
 If you would like to contribute, please fork the repository and submit a pull request with your changes.